 - Vegetables: zucchini, spinach, bell pepper, onion, garlic

 - Herbs: basil, oregano, dill,

-- Sauce: marinara, Alfredo, cheese, pesto, olive oil
+- Sauce: marinara, Keto Alfredo Sauce, cheese, pesto, olive oil

 So all you really need to do is swap out the noodles!

 Make low-carb pasta recipes in easy 4 steps.

 - Choose the keto-friendly pasta noodle substitute.
 Will it be a pre-made store-bought option or homemade recipe?